+There’s nothing new here; you read this everywhere when you’re interested in entrepreneurship.
 The shiny object syndrome, sometimes abbreviated SOS, is detrimental to productivity.
-Focus is critical.
+Focus is essential.
 Execution is everything.
-Nothing new here; you read this pretty much everywhere when you’re interested in entrepreneurship.
 Easier said than done, even when using prioritization methods such as a Pareto Analysis or an Eisenhower Matrix.

-How do you stay focus and execute properly when your head is filled with a continuous stream of new ideas?
+How do you stay focused and execute properly when your head is filled with continuous new ideas?
 How do you deliver on your projects without having your head continuously in the handlebars?

 In a hurry to turn the shiny object syndrome into a productivity advantage?
 Click here to skip the intro and get straight to the point.